k65yang/Stonks/README.md

 - As a user, I would like to save my progress.
 In other words, I want to be able to store my invsestor profile (inculding portfolio, stocks, stock market state) before I close out of the app.
 Data persistance has been implemented in this lab such that progress can be stored in a JSON file.

-- As a user, I want to be able to load an investor profile that I have saved.
+- As a user, I want to be able to load an investor profile that I have saved so I do not have to restart every time I open this application.
 This program has the funcationality to read saved JSON files and load the profile from the point which I saved, so that I can continue making money!